How to make a home rainwater catchment system safe for domestic use

 The owner must pay for the shipping of the sample and $25.00 for the analyses.
 The DOH will be billed for the remaining cost of the analyses.
 AECOS Laboratory, Inc. is currently the only lab approved by DOH, and is participating in this program.
 The owner should ask the laboratory if they participate in the DOH subsidized lead and copper testing program.
 Due to the contractual nature of the analytical work, the DOH cannot pay for analyses of any other contaminants or work submitted to any other laboratory.

 Additional precautions should be taken by rainwater catchment users during periods of increased volcanic activity.
 Information on these as well as other suggestions for rainwater catchment system operation and maintenance can be found in the document Precautionary Measures for Residential Rainwater Catchment Users During Volcanic Activity.

 The Veterans Benefits Administration of the Department of Veterans Affairs issued Circular 26-14-4 on February 19, 2014, titled “Clarification of the Department of Veterans Affairs (VA) Acceptance of Water Catchment Systems in the State of Hawaii.”
-Per Item No. 4, “[t]his Circular is rescinded January 1, 2016.”
+Per Circular 26-14-4 Change 2, Item No. 4 now states: “This Circular is rescinded January 1, 2020.”

 Phone: Oahu: 586-4258

 Maui: 984-2400 x64258